 I wish to stress that it is a very personal preference.
 You might prefer a different one to me.
 Also the colour of the local materials – stone, brick, trees, soil etc might mean that one colour is more useful for where you live.
 Any single choice has to be considered in light of all the other paints in your palette.

-This is the colour that I have in my recommended basic palette of 12.
-It is also what my very good friend Jane Blundell uses – her ‘Janes Grey’.
+- This is the colour that my very good friend Jane Blundell uses – her ‘Janes Grey’.

-It is a great pigment for beginners to use and does mix lovely greys.
+- It is a great pigment for beginners to use and does mix lovely greys.
 I find it a little purple – but then again I am more a blue girl than a purple girl.
+And the washes are sometimes a little flat.

-The main reason why I don’t have this in my personal palette is because I find the colour a too red – like Indian red – and it is semi-transparent.
-I prefer a more transparent orange burnt sienna (this is mainly due to the fact that I cut my teeth using the Winsor and Newton BS – more about that later)
+- The main reason why I don’t have this in my personal palette is because I find the colour a little too red – like Indian red – and it is semi-transparent.
+I prefer a more transparent orange burnt sienna (this is mainly due to the fact that I cut my teeth using the Winsor and Newton BS – more about that later.)

 Daniel Smith: Transparent Red Oxide (and DS Ultramarine Blue)